 Datapane's reporting and script automation APIs work differently, and which is most suitable depends on your use-case.

-Datapane's Report API sits inside your existing environment -- such as Jupyter, Airflow, Colab, etc. -- and allows you to create and publish reports from plots and data in these environments.
-The report which is created does not require you to deploy your source code or run a Python server, and thus can be easily embedded, shared, emailed, etc. Each time you publish the report, it sends up only the plots and data, and creates a new version snapshot.
+Datapane's Report API sits inside your existing environment -- such as Jupyter, Airflow, Colab, etc. -- and allows you to create and upload reports from plots and data in these environments.
+The report which is created does not require you to deploy your source code or run a Python server, and thus can be easily embedded, shared, emailed, etc. Each time you upload the report, it sends up only the plots and data, and creates a new version snapshot.

 For reporting use-cases, Datapane's Script API allows you to deploy your existing Jupyter Notebook or Python scripts: you don't build an application or manage the infrastructure.
 Your scripts are run in a serverless, event-driven model in response to auto-generated forms, external API calls, or on a schedule, in order to automatically generate reports.
 This is suitable for allowing data science teams to deploy their notebooks and scripts so that stakeholders can generate and refresh reports in their web-browser; it is also often used to generate new reports on a cadence (e.g. a weekly analytics report which is emailed to the team), in response to API-events, or via other applications -- such as Slack, Microsoft Teams, or Salesforce integrations.